|Hunting Home||Contact Us||News||DNR Home|

 DEER SEASONS – ANTLERLESS

-Antlerless Deer Season - will be open on private land only (October 25-27, 2012) and on private and public land (Nov.
-19 thru Dec.
-1, Dec.
-13-15 and Dec.
-28-31) in 48 counties or portions thereof.
-Resident and non-resident hunters will need to apply for a limited number of antlerless Class N/NN permits for 5 counties or parts thereof, 3 wildlife management areas and national forest lands in Tucker Co.
-Hunters hunting on a wildlife management area or the public land within a county with limited permits must have been selected and issued an eligibility card in addition to the Class N stamp to hunt on the wildlife management area or county specified on the eligibility card.
-This is not a hunter’s choice season in the counties where the Antlerless Deer Season and the Buck Firearms Season are open at the same time.
-To hunt antlerless deer a valid Class N/NN stamp is required for all hunters regardless of age except for resident tenants (residing on the property), resident landowners and their resident children hunting on their own land or land of their resident parents and resident parents hunting antlerless deer on their resident children’s land.
-Hunters may take only one deer per day during the Nov.
-19 thru Dec.
-1 deer season and during the Dec.
-28-31 antlerless deer season.
-Hunters may take two antlerless deer per day on private land only during the Oct.
-25-27 and Dec.
-13-15 segments of the antlerless deer season in selected counties; however, the first antlerless deer taken must be checked before pursuing or taking the second antlerless deer.
+Antlerless Deer Season - will be open on private land only (October 24-26, 2013) and on private and public land (Nov.
+25 thru Dec.
+7, Dec.
+19-21 and Dec.
+28-31) in 51 counties or portions thereof.
+Resident and non-resident hunters will need to apply for a limited number of antlerless Class N/NN permits for 10 counties or parts thereof, 7 wildlife management areas and 3 state forests.
+Hunters hunting on a wildlife management area, state forest or county with limited permits must have been selected and issued an eligibility card in addition to the Class N stamp to hunt on the wildlife management area, state forest or county specified on the eligibility card.
+This is not a hunter’s choice season in the counties where the antlerless deer season and the buck firearms season are open at the same time.
+To hunt antlerless deer a valid Class N/NN stamp is required for all hunters regardless of age except for resident tenants (residing on the property), resident landowners and their resident children hunting on their own land or land of their resident parents and resident parents hunting antlerless deer on their resident children’s land; and holders of a Class DT license.

 Class N/NN Antlerless Deer Stamps – These stamps are no longer county specific.

-Q. Is there a special antlerless deer season in Hardy and Hampshire Counties as in past years?
+Q. Is there a special antlerless deer season in Hardy and Hampshire Counties as in 2011?

-No; however, the Counties or portions thereof which encompass the CWD Containment Area are open during the first split of the antlerless deer season (October 25-27, 2012).
+No; however, private lands in the counties or portions thereof which encompass the CWD Containment Area are open during the first split of the antlerless deer season (October 24-26, 2013).

 Q. Can I purchase more than one Class N/NN stamp and do I have to purchase it before the antlerless deer season?